 In order to receive an I-20, students must: be accepted to Cornell, submit their $400 required acceptance deposit, and document their ability to meet the cost of attendance by submitting the Declaration of Finances form.
 Visa documentation and approval will take time so please submit your Declaration of Finances form when you send your acceptance deposit.
-For more information, see the United States Government's Visa website and Cornell International Students and Scholars Office (ISSO).
+For more information, see the United States Government's Visa website and Cornell's International Services Office.

 I have been admitted to Cornell Engineering but my country requires military service, what should I do?